 Address: Supasarnrangsan Rd, Hat Yai District.

 Operating hours: Open daily from 6:00am to 6:00pm.

 How to get there: The market is located 8 minutes away from the Hat Yai train station.
 Just walk along Rotfai Road, turn the corner of Petchkasem Road and then turn right onto Supasarnrangsan Road.
 You’ll see the market on your left.

 2. Khlong Hae Floating Market

 No visit to Thailand would be complete without heading to a floating market.
 Instead of having to eat in the tight confines of a small motorised sampan (small wooden boat), visitors at Hat Yai’s Khlong Hae Floating Market will have the freedom to move about on land.
 Fascinatingly, the shops and food stalls are located on boats which are anchored down by the riverbank.
 The floating market is also known widely for its use of eco-friendly cutlery such as coconut shells and bamboo tubes to replace common cooking tools like bowls and other crockery.
 You can also look forward to cultural dances from traditional Thai troupes and performances by local bands which add to the lively atmosphere of the market.

 Address: Khlong Hae Subdistrict, Hat Yai, accessible via Lopburi Ramesuan Frontage Road.

 Operating hours: Friday – Sunday, 1:00pm to 9:00pm

-How to get there: As transport options like the public bus or train are not available, taxis and private hire vehicles are an efficient and inexpensive way to get to the Floating Market.
-It should take you about 20 minutes to get from Haadyai train station to the floating market by car.
+How to get there: As transport options like the public bus or train are not available in this part of the city, taxis and private hire vehicles are an efficient and inexpensive way to get to Khlong Hae Floating Market.
+It should take you about 20 minutes to get from Hat Yai train station to the floating market by car.